 Did you know there are programs to help people pay for their drugs?

-The "Extra Help" program helps people with limited resources pay for their drugs.
+There are programs to help people with limited resources pay for their drugs.
+These include "Extra Help" and State Pharmaceutical Assistance Programs.
 For more information, see Chapter 2, Section 7.